Shawshank01/gRPC-Smart-transport-system/README.md

 # gRPC-Smart-transport-system
-This is the CA of Distributed Systems (HDCSDEV_INT) Test for SSH keys test for gpg
+This is the CA of Distributed Systems (HDCSDEV_INT)
+For x86 platform only